abcdesktopio/docs/opsdocs/docs/3.2/setup/kubernetes_abcdesktop.md

 - `kubectl` or `microk8s` command-line tool must be configured to communicate with your cluster.
 - `openssl` and `curl` command line must be installed too.

 You can run the **Quick installation process** or choose the **Manually installation step by step**

+> Linux operating system is recommanded to run abcdesktop.io.

-## Quick installation (Windows)
+## Quick installation (Microsoft Windows)

-If you are using a Windows operating system please click on the link below
+If you are using a Microsoft Windows operating system please follow the dedicated link below
 [Quick install for windows](./kubernetes_abcdesktop_windows.md)

 ## Quick installation (Linux or macOS)